Weather-Station-Software/live-weather-station/readme.txt

 == Changelog ==

+= 1.2.2 =

+Release Date: November 25th, 2015

+* Added an "about box" in dashboard
+* Improvement: widget now shows max wind strength of the day
+* Improvement: widget tooltip now shows the wind direction in plain text
+* Improvement: better handling of wind direction when strength is null
+* Improvement: secured handling of wind strength historic and max wind strength
+* Improvement: for some unknown reason, some netatmo rain gauge doesn't aggregate hour/daily values.
+The widget now take care of this...
+* Improvement: readme.txt
+* Bug fix: a <a> tag was not closed in some circumstances in the admin panel
+* Bug fix: wrong displaying in the admin panel when there was more than one station to show
+* Bug fix: color picker was not working with some themes delaying JQuery loading

 = 1.2.1 =

 Release Date: November 24th, 2015

 * Bug fix: wrong settings when not updating widget after Live Weather Station update
-* Bug fix: no icon in widget when it is displayed in content (not in sidebar)
+* Bug fix: no icon in widget when it was displayed in content (not in sidebar)
 * Improved readme.txt

 = 1.2.0 =